-Ossoff was about two points shy of at least 50 percent of the vote to capture the vacant seat.
-Handel had garnered over 19 percent of the vote, beating out 10 other Republican candidates.
+Ossoff and Handel emerged from a crowded field of 18 primary candidates in April, after Ossoff fell just shy of the 50 percent of the vote needed to capture the vacant seat.
+Handel garnered over 19 percent of the vote, beating out 10 other Republican candidates.

-Before the voting, Trump singled out Ossoff, a former film producer and ex-congressional aide who gained traction in the crowded field thanks to support from prominent legislators and a strong fundraising effort.
-The traditionally-red suburban Atlanta district just barely tipped for Trump in November and Democrats are seeking to capitalize on backlash against the president in June.
+Before the primary, President Donald Trump singled out Ossoff, a former film producer and ex-congressional aide who gained traction in the crowded field thanks to support from prominent legislators and a strong fundraising effort.
+The traditionally red suburban Atlanta district just barely tipped for Trump in November and Democrats are seeking to capitalize on backlash against the president.

-Ossoff, 30, is a first-time office seeker who was raised in the district just north of Georgia's largest city, but has faced criticism for currently living outside the area he hopes to represent -- a situation he claims is temporary.
+Ossoff, 30, was a first-time office seeker who was raised in the district just north of Georgia's largest city, but faced criticism for currently living outside the area he hoped to represent -- a situation he claimed was temporary.
 He holds a bachelor's degree from Georgetown University and a master's from the London School of Economics.

 For five years, Ossoff worked as a staffer for Rep. Hank Johnson, D-Ga., who represents the state's fourth congressional district.
-It was in this position that the Democrat says he "held a Top Secret security clearance while working with [the] military and intelligence community on counterterrorism, naval, air, and cybersecurity programs," according to his campaign website.
-Johnson and fellow Atlanta-area Congressman John Lewis, who Ossoff interned for, have been vocal supporters.
+It was in this position that the Democrat says he "held a top-secret security clearance while working with [the] military and intelligence community on counterterrorism, naval, air, and cybersecurity programs," according to his campaign website.
+Johnson and fellow Atlanta-area Congressman John Lewis, whom Ossoff interned for, have been vocal supporters.

 Prior to his run for Congress, Ossoff owned a small business that produced investigative documentaries.
 His campaign website touts that the company's work "has taken down human traffickers, exposed dozens of corrupt officials around the world and uncovered atrocities committed by ISIS in Iraq."

-Trump, who didn't endorse a particular Republican candidate during the primary, tweeted today, "Dems failed in Kansas and are now failing in Georgia.
+Trump, who didn't endorse a particular Republican candidate during the primary, tweeted in April, "Dems failed in Kansas and are now failing in Georgia.
 Great job Karen Handel!
 It is now Hollywood vs. Georgia on June 20th."